Home Blog

 Changing the Type of Medication

 Changing to a different type or class of medication can also help.
-For instance, the list of adult ADHD stimulant medications has amphetamines and methylphenidate.
+For instance, the list of adult ADHD stimulant medications has several alternatives including amphetamines and methylphenidate.
 Suppose a specific medication doesn’t work for the patient.
-In that case, the doctor may switch to a different type of medication within the same class (e.g., amphetamine to methylphenidate) or change entirely to a separate class, like switching from stimulants to non-stimulant drugs.
+In that case, the doctor may switch to a different type of medication within the same class (e.g., amphetamine to methylphenidate) or change entirely to a separate class, like switching from stimulants to non-stimulant medications.

 Adding a Second Medication

-Also, the physician may recommend that the patient try a second medication if one medication isn’t working.
-A 2013 study [3*] concluded that adding a second medication may help treat ADHD symptoms of patients whose primary medication wasn’t working as expected.
+The physician may recommend that the patient try a second medication if one medication isn’t working.
+A 2013 study [1*] concluded that adding a second medication may help treat ADHD symptoms of patients whose primary medication wasn’t working as expected.

 Consult a doctor to know how to achieve better results in your ADHD treatment.